bgould/kint/README.md

 The PCB has footprints for [Adafruit Feather](https://www.adafruit.com/category/946) boards, as well as for [Adafruit KB2040](https://adafru.it/5302) and other Pro Micro compatibles.
-Connections from the microcontroller footprint to the I2C bus and USB cable are configurable by solder jumpers, and plenty of extra prototyping space is provided to allow for maximum flexibility.
+Connections from the microcontroller footprint to the I2C bus and USB cable are configurable by solder jumpers, and extra prototyping space is provided to allow for maximum flexibility.

 ## Quick overview